 “When you limit who you help, who you help will be limitless.”

-In any case, please don’t be afraid to be selfish once in a while.
-Definitely help others where you can, but only where you can, and only after you’ve helped yourself.
+Don’t be afraid to be selfish once in a while.
+Definitely help others where you can, but only where you can and not before you’re fully prepared to do so.

-The good news is that helping yourself is the hardest part and once you work through that, helping others will be so much easier.
+The good news is that after working through the hardest part of helping yourself, helping others will be so much easier.